 Alternative technologies chip away at powerful monopolies and offer more equitable visions for what technology could be.
 They may offer more privacy, user autonomy, open use, interoperability, shared ownership, democratic stakeholder governance, worker empowerment or some systemic combination of approaches.
-With less capitalization (money) and no aspirations for monopoly, they may not be as accessible or convenient to all users but these spaces are evolving and grow with our support and investment.
+With less capitalization (money) and no aspirations for monopoly, they may not be as accessible, convenient or user-friendly to all users.
+But these spaces are evolving and grow with our support and investment.

 This spreadsheet below is a list of known alternative technologies with details on why they’re preferable and how to adopt them.
 The goal is to keep refining the listings for easier use and greater accuracy.
 Technologies are posted that are subjectively deemed sufficient enough a replacement for something in common use.
 You can comment on the spreadsheet to make additions or request edits or you can comment on this post.
 This is not a wiki or repo in order to be more accessible to non-technical people, but format suggestions are also welcome.

 Case Study for Solidarity Club

 - For our website, we use a free open source instance of WordPress on the webhost MayFirst.
 This allows us to own and control our own content free of ads or surveillance.
 We do not use social media accounts but can still repost content from any other platform here. (review embeds)

 - For our meetings, we use a pre-release version of a Jitsi (open-source) based video conference in-browser app called Convene.